 - It can help to regulate blood sugar and diabetes.

 In a review of several studies, ACV dosages of 1-2 tablespoons before each meal were found to significantly improve post-meal blood sugar levels.
+It may even help with neuropathy.
 Doses should be thoroughly diluted with plenty of water, and taken promptly before each meal.
 It is often added to a fruity drink recipe or ACV shots to hide the taste and help boost its benefits.
 (7)

 - It may help you lose weight.